liam-wiltshire/talks/hackthesystem/content.md

 ???

+- We're very much at the end of our time now, but I just wanted to flag a few tools that might be useful if you are trying to test out your own applications:
   - We've used sqlmap and PHPGGC in this talk
-- Also just want to signpost metasploit, which is a pen testing tool that can be used to automate thousands of potential attack vectors
+  - Metasploit, is a pen testing tool that can be used to automate thousands of potential attack vectors
- - And burpsuite which is another pen testing tool, and includes a proxy tool that allows you to intercept, modify and resend HTTP requests on the fly to try different attack vectors
+  - Burpsuite which is another pen testing tool, and includes a proxy tool that allows you to intercept, modify and resend (and bulk-repeat) HTTP requests on the fly to try different attack vectors
+    - such as testing if submitting lots of OTPs will get you rate limited!

 ---
 class: summary-slide